pwckr/budgets/README.md

 As further reference, I added a [screenshot](https://github.com/pwckr/budgets/blob/main/BuildScreenShot.png).

-Task description:

-(Management with any Build System as Ant, Maven, Gradle, etc. (only Travis is perhaps not enough) Do e.g. generate Docs, call tests, etc. (it could be also disconnected from the project just to learn a build tool!) => to be merged with 7!)

 ### 7. Continious Delivery
 I chose to use GitHub Action.
 I automated testing on every push of which a screenshot is found [here](https://github.com/pwckr/budgets/blob/main/GitHubActionTests.png).
 The YAML-file with the configuration can be found [here](https://github.com/pwckr/budgets/blob/main/.github/workflows/main-test.yml).